Thyroidectomy

 Growths within the thyroid that may be benign or cancerous.
 Removal is recommended if they grow, cause symptoms, or show concerning features.

-An enlarged thyroid gland that can cause visible swelling or pressure on the airway and esophagus.
+An enlarged thyroid gland can cause visible swelling or pressure on the airway and esophagus.

-When the thyroid underproduces hormones.
+This condition occurs when the thyroid gland underproduces hormones.
 While often managed medically, surgery may be needed if nodules or goiter are involved.

 An overactive thyroid may lead to heart issues, anxiety, or weight loss.
 Surgery is an option when other treatments fail or aren’t tolerated.